 Batman has seen a great run over the last decade or so with Christopher Nolan’s film trilogy, the Arkham game trilogy, and now a story-driven adventure game.
 Batman tells a story I have personally never heard with the game digging into Bruce Wayne’s darker past and finally revealing the truth about his parents and discovering their past.
 The game isn’t’ afraid to kill off characters and actually become quite violent, and I was hooked every last minute, but it’s not the story or characters that have issues, but Telltale’s tired way of telling these stories.

 I’ll have to give them credit, they cleaned up the graphics engine a bit and the button prompts and commands look sleeker, especially during action sequences, but the game is still an interactive movie, probably more so than any other Telltale adventure game.
-Rarely do you get to actually control Batman or Bruce and only during investigative scenes to link clues together.
-This is one gameplay element that’s used multiple times and I like it, but it’s not really a puzzle either.
+Rarely do you get to actually control Batman or Bruce and only during investigative scenes to link clues together?
+This is one gameplay element that’s been used multiple times and I like it, but it’s not really a puzzle either.
 You walk around examining clues and can link two of them together to figure out what happened at a crime scene.
 It’s easy and obvious which clues go together, so some better puzzle solving would have been nice.

 The second gameplay segment is dialog choices and most are timed just like previous Telltale games, but I feel the smaller dialog choices have less of an impact.
 The game will tell you when someone will notice or remember what you said, but unlike The Walking Dead, I don’t know when that comes into play.
 The Walking Dead is done so well I can recall what I said in a previous decision that made that character act the way they do, now either the writing is so good it’s that seamless or it was an afterthought.
 I want to know when my choices change things, even the little ones.
 There are times when you have to make two large choices that obviously will affect the story, but these are immediate changes that you see in front of you.